lazanasAle/custom-linux-kernel-scheduler_project/README.md

 # Linux Scheduling Class Implementation - Kernel 6.14.8

-This repository contains the implementation of my kernel scheduling class algorithm  designed to be integrated with the **Linux 6.14.8 kernel** source tree.
+This repository contains the implementation of my kernel scheduling algorithm  designed to be integrated with the **Linux 6.14.8 kernel** source tree.

 ## ⚙️ Requirements